NoahHsu/noahhsu.github.io/docs/System Design/Kafka/Tackle_Performance_Issues_about_Generative_AI_within_a_Kafka_Pipeline_System.en.md

 ---

-## Asynchronous System integrating Generative AI
+## Asynchronous System Integrating Generative AI

 Let's say we are building a system that provides an AI model for generating slides according to users' original images, style selection, and extra descriptions.